 How to check for celiac disease

 It’s important to check yourself for celiac disease if you’re having unpleasant symptoms after eating gluten-containing foods.
-You can find out if you have celiac disease by seeing your doctor or completing our at-home Homed-IQ Celiac Test.
+You can find out if you have celiac disease by seeing your doctor or completing our at-home Homed-IQ Celiac Disease Test.

 Is gluten intolerance the same as gluten sensitivity?